Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 • pilot, or trial street changes to inform future permanent changes to streets

-Reshaping Streets will help deliver on strategic transport priorities for emissions reduction, safety, and providing people with better travel options.
-It will reduce administrative complexity for councils, giving them better tools to do their job.
-It also makes it clearer to communities how councils will work with them to make any changes on the ground.
+Reshaping Streets reduces administrative complexity for councils and makes it clearer to communities how councils will work with them to make any changes on the ground.

-The Reshaping Streets rule changes are enabling and are a new option in the toolbox for councils to deliver changes on the ground.
-They also do not take away the need for councils to work with their communities to make street changes.
+The Reshaping Streets changes do not eliminate the need for councils to work with their communities to implement street changes.
 Councils will still need to engage and consult effectively with their communities.

 The Land Transport Rule which enables Reshaping Streets is called the Land Transport Rule: Street Layouts 2023.